gdbooks/TileBasedGamesInOpenTK/Practice/PracticeCh6.md

 Make sure that your window is a tight fit to the room

+###Extra Credit
+This next part is optional, i suggest doing it as the extra practice tends to help.

+Create another new solution, call it **TilePractice2**, repeat everything you just did, except instead of re-creating my room design design your own room using the sprite sheet.
+The room can be as big or as small as you want it to be.

 ##Checkin
 Before moving onto the next section check in with me.
 I want to look over the code for both **CreatingTiles** and **TilePractice**